 - Distance from Bengaluru Railway Station:- 298 KMs

 - Things to Do:- The densely covered forests in an elevated terrain make the region perfect for trekking.
 Wayanad Wildlife Sanctuary, Edakkal Caves, Pookote Lake and Chethalayam Waterfall are the prime tourist attractions of the place.
-The region also gives the opportunity to stay at tree top houses and mud huts amongst the thrills of jungle.
+The region also gives the opportunity to stay at tree top houses and mud huts amongst the thrills of the jungle.

 Sakleshpur is a hill station town situated in Hassan district and is located 220 kms from Bangalore.
 The place is best known for the green and charming landscapes of Western Ghats.
 The temperate climate is surrounded by green hills of coffee and cardamom plantations.
-All nature lovers should surely choose sakleshpur as the best places to visit near bangalore.
+All nature lovers should surely choose sakleshpur as the best places to visit near Bangalore.

 - Distance from Bengaluru Railway Station:- 219 KMs

 - Things to Do:- The mountainous elevations present an ideal stage for trekking enthusiasts amidst the bittersweet aroma of coffee.
-The place has a perfect set up to recharge soul, mind & body by indulging the beauty of breath-taking sights.
+The place has a perfect setup to recharge the soul, mind & body by indulging the beauty of breath-taking sights.
 Bisle Reserve Forest in the region is listed among the 18 most diverse spots in terms of flora and fauna.
-Manjarabad Fort and Bisle Ghat are the popular tourist places to visit near bangalore in Sakleshpur.
+Manjarabad Fort and Bisle Ghat are popular tourist places to visit near Bangalore in Sakleshpur.

-Whats the take Away?
+Whats the take-Away?

 It is no surprise that Bangalore has plenty of hidden gems to inflict solitude and peace.
 From the fast city life and admire the biodiversity as well as historical glory of the city.
-There are loads of options of places to visit near bangalore to ensure that your weekend is never dull and boring.
+There are loads of options of places to visit near Bangalore to ensure that your weekend is never dull and boring.
 Getaways mentioned in article were selected to ensure that your next holiday is vacation for your body, mind & soul.
-Whether you’re city dweller or tourist, here are 24 compelling reasons to pack your bags and head to your destination.
+Whether you’re city dweller or a tourist, here are 24 compelling reasons to pack your bags and head to your destination.